This is a city where something is happening every hour of everyday. So, here are some ideas…

 Also look out for people in Soho giving out flyers for free or discounted entry for clubs or late-night bars.

 If you are a all-night person, don’t miss Vauxhall.
 Go there when Soho start closing down.
-Venues such as The Hoist and Barcode don’t get busy until midnight.
+Check out our London dance club listings for latest events, most of which start around midnight.
 The club nights at FiRE even later.
-Beyond at Area does not get busy until 6am on Sunday mornings!
+Beyond does not get busy until 6am on Sunday mornings!
 Some venues only open at the weekend or public bank holidays, so check in advance.

 Vauxhall is also home to another huge gay London institution, The Royal Vauxhall Tavern, home to legendary cabaret drag shows.